rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Copy sgx_agent.tar, sgx_agent.sha2 and agent_untar.sh from binaries directoy to a directory in SGX compute node ./agent_untar.sh
 Edit agent.conf with the following
-  - CSP CM IP address for CMS/AAS/SHVS services deployed on CSP VM
+  - CSP system IP address where CMS/AAS/SHVS services deployed
-  - CMS TLS SHA Value (Run "cms tlscertsha384" on CSP VM)
+  - CMS TLS SHA Value (Run "cms tlscertsha384" on CSP system)
   - For Each Agent installation on a SGX compute node, please change AGENT_USER (Changing AGENT_PASSWORD is optional) Save and Close
 ./deploy_sgx_agent.sh